LivTel/Skycam-SkyMine/README.md

 # Installing

-You will first need to edit the system specific information (paths etc.) in etc/pipe/pipeline.ini, etc/pipe/PW\_LIST and etc/sex/params/*.sex files accordingly.
+You will first need to edit the system specific information (paths etc.) in etc/pipe/pipeline.ini, etc/pipe/EXTERNAL_RESOURCES and etc/sex/params/*.sex files accordingly.

-You will need to make sure that the catalogue webservices are running.
+You will need to make sure that the catalogue-webservices RESTful services are available.

 Catalogues are selected through the pipeline.ini file in etc/pipe/.
 Generally, we use the APASS database which has a better colour match to